Status tracking

 ## Analytics

-The `onEvent` callback fires on granular user interactions for integration with your analytics pipeline.
+The `onEvent` callback fires on granular user interactions for your analytics

 ```tsx theme={null}